-Guide - Cloud Data, Compute and Messaging with F#
+Guide - Cloud Programming with F#

 of technologies and capabilities, and F# excels in this domain.
-With the recent rise of cloud solutions, it has becoming increasingly easy to deploy multiple services “in the cloud”, expanding what is possible both by storing large amounts of data and running heavy computations distributed across clusters of machines.
+With the recent rise of cloud solutions, it is becoming increasingly easy to deploy multiple services “in the cloud”, expanding what is possible both by storing large amounts of data and running heavy computations distributed across clusters of machines.

 The combination of built in support for asynchronous workflows, data processing capabilities, computation expressions, extensible syntax, composability, expressiveness for numeric code and more make F# uniquely suited to develop scalable cloud solutions efficiently.